talhafayyaz123/medium-blog/docs/cli.md

 It will initiate the terminal prompt to ask for property details.

+After the property is created, please check the DTO files and add the relevant imports.
+Otherwise, the file will have errors.

 ## FAQ

 ### Error: Unable to connent to the newly created relational entity